MarshallRawson/incognito/README.md

 ![](./docs/centralized_design.png)

+#### The Client Launch's Responsibilities
+* Launch the Front End and Back End Processes with the proper pipes

 #### The Server Process's Responsibilities
 * Hold all of the information regarding the pages.
 * Save the Member/Page Graph.